-I’d planned a day of about 75 miles of biking, which would be the farthest Ed or I had ever biked in one day.
+Anyway, I’d planned a day of about 75 miles of biking, which would be the farthest Ed or I had ever biked in one day.
 Although we would have preferred lower mileage, you have to go where the lodging is.
-Fortunately, there weren’t as many stops along the way.
+Fortunately, there weren’t too many historic or scenic stops along the way.
 So, we didn’t have to stop as much as we had in previous days, and we could keep biking.

 As we pedaled, the first highlight of the day was hitting mile marker 100 (triple digits!).
-The next thrill was reaching mile marker 111 – one-quarter of the way completed!).

-Actually, in between those two was the beautiful Ross R. Barnett Reservoir, which is 50 square miles, I believe.
-There was a pretty overlook, although it was cloudy at this point in the day so the view wasn’t as beautiful as I’m sure it could have been.
+The next thrill was reaching mile marker 111 – one-quarter of the way completed!
+In between those two mile markers, we saw the beautiful Ross R. Barnett Reservoir, which is 50 square miles, I believe.
+There is a pretty overlook here.
+But it was cloudy at this point in the day, so the view wasn’t as beautiful as I’m sure it could have been.

-Next we came upon one of my favorite stops to date, Cypress Swamp.
+Next, we came upon one of my favorite stops to date, Cypress Swamp.
 As its name implies, it’s a cypress swamp.
-It was just gorgeous (see photo below).
-A little trail wound around a small portion of the swamp, so we had fun exploring that.
+Well, the swamp was just gorgeous (see photo in slideshow).
+And there’s a little trail winding around a small portion of it that was fun to explore.

-We started getting sprinkles on and off.
-The road was pretty flat after the reservoir, and we didn’t have many stops, so we figured we should try and knock off the miles in case the rain was going to increase.
-I think I actually figured out how to draft off another cyclist.
-I tucked behind Ed, and we just got into this groove and really pounded out the miles.
+After the swamp, it started sprinkling on and off.
+Since the road was pretty flat after the reservoir, and we didn’t have many scenic or historic stops, we figured we should try and knock off the miles.
+After all, what if the rain increased?
+So we began pedaling pretty quickly.
+Then I tucked behind Ed to try drafting.
+And it worked!
+We got into this groove and really pounded out the miles.

-At one wayside, a mini bus pulled up and it was some folks from SATW, who had come from the travel writers’ conference like we had.
-They were on a post-conference tour called “Cities Along the Trace,” and they were exploring a handful of cities from Natchez to Tupelo.
-Fun!
+At one wayside, a mini bus pulled up.
+Out tumbled some folks from SATW, who had come from the travel writers’ conference like we had.
+The group was on a post-conference tour called “Cities Along the Trace” and were exploring a handful of cities from Natchez to Tupelo.

-Ed and I reached Kosciusko, our destination, relatively early (3:30).
-Kosciusko has a great Visitor Center right off the Trace, and we learned all about the great Polish General Tadeuz Kosciuszko, after which the city is named.
+Around 3:30, Ed and I reached our destination of Kosciusko.
+Conveniently, Kosciusko has a great Visitor Center that sits right off the Trace.
+Here, we learned all about the great Polish General Tadeuz Kosciuszko, after which the city is named.
 But the city modified the spelling by dropping the ‘z.’
 Anyway, Kosciuszko was a military genius who helped the colonists beat the British in the Revolutionary War.
-He also founded West Point or something like that.
+In addition, he founded West Point, or something like that.

-That night we stayed at the Maple Terrace Inn, a nice B&B in the heart of downtown.
+Tonight we’re staying at the Maple Terrace Inn, a nice B&B in the heart of downtown.
 And we got pizza to celebrate our record mileage.